-Benign footrot: Benign footrot (also known as 'scald') usually only affects the skin between the toes regardless of the environmental conditions.
-Protease test negative, elastase test 20-28 days.
+Benign footrot: Benign footrot (referred to as scald) usually only affects the skin between the toes regardless of the environmental conditions.
+Protease test negative, elastase test greater than 16 days.

-Dichelobacter nodosus: the bacteria that causes all forms of footrot.
-There are many strains (or types) of D. nodosus, which vary in their ability to cause disease from mild benign to extremely virulent.
+Dichelobacter nodosus: The bacteria that causes all forms of footrot.
+There are many strains (or types) of D. nodosus, which vary in their ability to cause disease from benign to virulent.

-Eradication: Eradication is the elimination of all sheep and goats infected with virulent and intermediate strains of footrot from the property.
+Eradication: The elimination of all sheep and goats infected with virulent and intermediate strains of footrot from the property.

-Foot abscess: Foot abscess is caused by Fusobacterium necrophorum (a bacterium that is ever present in the soil).
+Foot abscess: Caused by Fusobacterium necrophorum (a bacterium that is ever present in the soil).
 Unlike footrot, foot abscess is not contagious (usually only a small percentage of the flock is affected) and usually only occurs in one digit, affecting one foot.

 Non-spread period: Also referred to as non-transmission period.
-The non-spread period is when footrot does not spread from sheep to sheep - usually the hot dry summer and early autumn months in southern Australia.
+The non-spread period is when footrot does not spread from sheep to sheep - usually the hot, dry summer and early autumn months in southern Australia.